 Scope of the retainer, other advisers and limitations: The law is a highly complex set of interacting and changing rules which vary depending on very specific circumstances.
 No one knows all the law or its effect in all circumstances.
 We will advise only on the matters set out in our retainer letter or subsequently confirmed to you in writing.
 We will not advise on any matters reserved by law to practising solicitors principally litigation, advocacy, conveyancing, probate and immigration work).
 Nor shall we advise on taxation, accountancy, financial, valuation, planning, environmental or any areas other than as set out in writing to you and you should seek advice on all areas that we are not advising on from your tax, accountancy, financial, valuation, planning, architectural, building and other advisors as appropriate.
 We do not advise on the commercial or financial wisdom of particular transactions.
 You may not rely on us for any advice on tax, accountancy, financial, investment, planning, architectural, building or commercial issues.
 If you are in doubt at any stage on whose advice you are relying then please raise it with us at the time.
 You must provide to us promptly all factual information, materials and documents that we require to carry out the services we have agreed to provide.
 We will not be responsible for any delay on your part or others whether instructed on your behalf or not in doing this.

-Basis and terms of our charges: Our charges are calculated mainly by reference to the value of the transaction and the time spent on it, if different, as set out in the body of the letter above.
+Basis and terms of our charges: Our charges are calculated mainly by reference to the value of the transaction and the time spent on it.
 We believe that in most cases this is the fairest way to set our charges.
-The hourly rate for Mr Pollacchi is £345.
+The hourly rate for Mr Pollacchi is £425 plus vat.
 We review our fees with effect from 1st January in each year.
 In circumstances where we agree to a retainer based on a daily rate, this is on the assumption of a 7-hour working day.
 As well as the time factor, there are additional matters which we take into account which include the complexity, difficulty and urgency of the matter as well as the value of the transaction to you and the risk factor for us.
 Our charges are exclusive of disbursements/expenses that we incur on your behalf and you will be responsible for Counsel’s fees, should it be agreed that we will instruct Counsel on your behalf, vat (at the relevant rate) and other taxes.
 We record our time in units of 6 minutes each.
 This may include taking your initial and subsequent instructions, opening files, dealing with our legal obligations and our obligations under all relevant anti-money laundering rules and regulations and any other obligations imposed on us; preparing for and attending meetings with you and/or others, dealing with post-meeting matters, making appropriate attendance notes of meetings, telephone calls and other situations as appropriate, considering your instructions as the matter progresses, reassessing your instructions at appropriate times, reading, researching, considering, discussing internally as appropriate, considering suitable Counsel and other advisers, preparing instructions to Counsel and others, working with Counsel and other advisers; attending Court (but not in the capacity as a solicitor) and all mediation and similar bodies on your behalf; drafting, amending drafts, updating, preparing and working on papers; making and receiving telephone calls, emails, faxes, letters and text messages and other communications from you and to you and others; negotiating where appropriate on your behalf and reporting to you by telephone, letter, fax, email etc and in person as appropriate; undertaking searches and considering and acting on the results; preparing for exchange of contracts and other significant events and attending at and completing transactions for you; dealing with all post exchange of contracts and completion matters, dealing with financial matters, preparing spreadsheets, reporting to you and shareholders where appropriate, dealing with all post completion matters including preparing bibles where appropriate; reviewing files and finalising and archiving for future retrieval; preparing detailed costs estimates, billing and providing detailed breakdowns and narratives; time spend travelling away on your behalf; Sometimes we may arrange for persons not employed or retained directly by us to do work on our behalf and in such case you will be charged at the rates which would have applied had we done the work ourselves.
 If you ask that we start work immediately or to take urgent action before we have had the chance to open a file and send a retainer letter to you the terms set out in this retainer letter will apply from the point of your initial instructions even though they are not sent to you until later.

 Photocopying, charges, searches and other services etc: We reserve the right to add 3.5% of our fees to each bill as a contribution to the costs of copying, colour copying, postage, telephones, faxes, electronic communications and petty incidentals.
 In addition, if copying is substantial, we make a specific charge for photocopying on a usage basis including a profit element.
 If you instruct us at any time (including at the end of the retainer or subsequently) to forward any of the files we have worked for you to another contracts provider or to solicitors or to you or any other person you now irrevocably agree and consent to us making copies for retention for audit and professional purposes.
 In such event you will be responsible for all retrieval costs, copying and courier charges at our rates at that time (including a profit element) and these must be paid in full prior to us releasing the files.